What Is a Skills Test in a Job Interview

 • Analytics: Does it provide actionable reports that hiring managers can interpret?

-If your organization needs help integrating assessment strategy into talent and learning systems, I offer consulting and coaching to design assessments that align with growth plans.
-You can schedule a free discovery call to explore a tailored solution.
+If your organisation needs help integrating assessment strategy into talent and learning systems, I offer consulting and coaching to design assessments that align with growth plans—book a free discovery call to explore a tailored solution.

 Bridging Skills Testing to Global Mobility and Expat Careers